cybertraining-dsc/reu2022/project/install.md

 * Click ``` Add python 3.10 to path ```

 * Click ```Install now ```

+A video tutorial on how to install Professional PyCharm is located at <https://youtu.be/QPESX-VBnEU>

 Document the options, e.g. switch on path, icon on desktop, allow path longer then 256 chars

 Start gitbash